KVanderhill/JavaScriptQuiz/README.md

 # Academia Code Trials<br>

-This quiz is a web-based game that tests your knowledge in JavaScript.<br>
+This quiz is a web-based game created in react that tests your knowledge in JavaScript.<br>
 Allows users to see what they really know in JavaScript!<br>
 These are beginner friendly questions and will help you further<br>
 your knowledge to become a great programmer!